bitwarden/contributing-docs/docs/architecture/deep-dives/push-notifications/non-mobile.md

 ## Server Implementations

-When real-time changes must be communicated to the registered non-mobile clients, it is the responsibiity of the Bitwarden API for their configured server instance to distribute the information.
+When real-time changes must be communicated to the registered non-mobile clients, it is the responsibility of the Bitwarden API for their configured server instance to distribute the information.
 The server abstracts this with the [`IPushNotificationService`](https://github.com/bitwarden/server/blob/master/src/Core/Services/IPushNotificationService.cs) interface, which has different implementations based on whether the instance is cloud-hosted or